 If there is a disparity in the perceptions, understandings and commitments of the partners, they must have an open dialogue, involving all parties, to try to create a common culture and understanding among them.
-Once again, it is best to involve an outside party, such as a partnership broker, during this phase of the partnership.
-Someone not directly involved in the arrangement can help interpret participating groups for one another, and can help them to focus on the need to come to consensus.
 The dialogue process may take many meetings over a long period of time.
 Participants should be aware of this, and should appreciate that without developing a common understanding, the likelihood of success in the partnership is very slim.
+The development of mutual understanding will be an ongoing process, but establishing the base agreements of the partnership (vision, goal, expectations) must be done before other steps are taken.
+During this process, participants must become accustomed to openly listening to the concerns of their collaborators, and should begin to comprehend what types of contributions they can and cannot expect from them.